spokestack/spokestack.io/content/docs/React Native/speech-pipeline.md

 ## Events

-All pipeline activity, including activations, deactivations, ASR timeouts, receipt of ASR transcriptions, and tracing messages/errors are delivered asynchronously to event subscribers.
+All pipeline activity, including activations, deactivations, ASR timeouts, receipt of ASR transcripts, and tracing messages/errors are delivered asynchronously to event subscribers.

 All events are optional, so apps can subscribe to whichever are of interest.